secretstartups/handbook/people-group/promotions-transfers/index.html.md

 #### Announcing Internal Promotions/Transfers

-While the [Internal Transition Issue](/handbook/people-group/promotions-transfers/#internal-transition-issue) aims to kick off the logistics of switching roles, the guidelines below are meant to guide the communication of internal promotions and transitions to ensure consistency and alignment from all parties involved.
+While the [Career Mobility Issue Issue](https://gitlab.com/gitlab-com/people-group/employment-templates/-/blob/master/.gitlab/issue_templates/career_mobility.md) aims to kick off the logistics of switching roles, the guidelines below are meant to guide the communication of internal promotions and transitions to ensure consistency and alignment from all parties involved.

 1. Prior to any company-wide announcement, the team member should be given the opportunity to share the news with their immediate team members.
 1. The `new manager` should post the announcement in the `#team-member-updates` Slack channel.
 This should ideally happen (timezome permitting) on the <b>same day that the candidate signs their [Letter of Adjustment](/handbook/contracts/#letter-of-adjustment)</b>.